3F/web.vsSBE/_doc/Scripts/SBE-Scripts/Components/InternalComponent.md

 ## Entry point for component

-The vsSolutionBuildEvent requires the next name for all internal operations:
+The vsSolutionBuildEvent requires the following name for all internal operations:

 * `vsSBE` or alias `Core` (v0.12.5+)